x2605/0-event-trace/README.md

 - Only works while GUI is opened.
 - You can set up filter for events what you want to see.
 - Supports export/import filter list.
+- Use with "gvv" mod to keep and look for logs.

 ### LuaRemote interfaces added to "gvv" mod if it is active
 - **remote.call("__gvv__0-event-trace","add",<player_name>, <event_name>(string), <event_data>(table))** : Adds a log entry in global table of gvv.